top of page

 FIRST-TIME HOME BUYER INCENTIVE

-The First-Time Home Buyer Incentive is a government-backed shared equity mortgage program designed to help eligible Canadians reduce their monthly mortgage payments without increasing their debt load.
-Offered by the Government of Canada through CMHC (Canada Mortgage and Housing Corporation), this incentive provides 5% or 10% of the home's purchase price toward your down payment, effectively lowering your mortgage amount and making homeownership more affordable.
+The First-Time Home Buyer Incentive is a government-backed shared equity mortgage program designed to help eligible Canadians reduce their monthly mortgage payments without increasing their borrowing amount.

 • Must be a first-time homebuyer